About The AFI Research Collection

-The Australian Film Institute began operating a library in 1978, which was located in Cardigan Street in Carlton.
+The collection was established in 1978 as the Australian Film Institute’s library, located in Cardigan Street, Carlton.
 Later that year a joint venture between the AFI and the Victorian Federation of Film Societies expanded the library’s resources.
-The library was named the George Lugg Library after a founding governor of the AFI and the Federation, whose collection of information resources formed the core of the Library.
-From 1982, the Library became known as the AFI Research and Information Centre.
+The library was named the George Lugg Library after a founding governor of the AFI and the Federation, whose collection of information resources formed the core of the library.
+In 1982 the library was renamed the AFI Research and Information Centre.

-A second notable part of the original library resources was a rare collection of books on pre-cinema and early cinema history, part of the valuable David Francis Collection (David Francis was a curator of Britain’s National Film Archive), purchased by the Victorian and Australian governments in 1975.
-The early cinema artefacts in this collection are now housed at the Scienceworks Museum in Melbourne.
+A second, notable part of the original library resources was a rare collection of books on pre-cinema and early cinema history, part of the valuable David Francis Collection (Francis was a curator of Britain’s National Film Archive), purchased by the Victorian and Australian governments in 1975.
+The early cinema artefacts in this collection are now housed at Scienceworks Museum in Melbourne.
 The Library also maintains a unique collection of film and personality clippings which form the basis of its research services to the media and public.